microsoft/infersharp/README.md

 The latest version is ![GitHub release (latest by date including pre-releases)](https://img.shields.io/github/v/release/microsoft/infersharp?include_prereleases).
 Please refer to the [release page](https://github.com/microsoft/infersharp/releases) for more information on the changes.

+### VS Extension

+Please see [here](https://marketplace.visualstudio.com/items?itemName=matthew-jin.infersharp) to use InferSharp in VS.

 ### VSCode Extension

 Please see [here](https://marketplace.visualstudio.com/items?itemName=matthew-jin.infersharp-ext) to use InferSharp in VSCode.